Are You Stuck in a Rut?

 One of the most effective ways to get motivated and get out of being stuck in a rut is to inspire yourself from people who are doing what you want to do.
 For me, it’s hard to watch a video of giants like Steve Vai, Guthrie Govan, Jason Richardson or Michael Romeo playing and not feel the intense need to pick up the guitar and practice.
 Try it out yourself: watch (don’t just listen) to what your idols have done, and let the inspiration come.

-Relying upon a mix of patience, motivation and focused practice, you will find yourself achieving your goals and out of that rut sooner than you thought.
+Relying on a mix of patience, motivation and focused practice, you will find yourself achieving your goals and out of that rut sooner than you thought.
 Remember to set yourself new goals every now and then, lest you hit another wall.
 All of the ideas I’ve explained in this article are clearly nothing new or revolutionary.
-Sometimes however, even the most obvious solutions elude us.
+Sometimes, however, even the most obvious solutions elude us.
 I do hope that these words will help you in becoming a better player.
+If everything else fails, I suggest you check out this video of a grandfather walking in a guitar shop casually and stunning everyone.